Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Results

-The developed LLM-based multi-agent model has been successfully implemented and tested for autonomous qualitative data analysis.
-In Figure \ref{QDA}, we present a demonstration of our proposed model.
+As shown in Figure \ref{fig:enter-label}, we present a demonstration of our proposed system for thematic analysis.
 As depicted, we input GitHub links and select thematic analysis to prompt the system to identify issues from the text and perform thematic analysis.
 The generated output is then obtained in a CSV file.
-The model exhibits remarkable versatility in handling various input formats.
-Users can seamlessly choose their preferred method of input, allowing for a flexible and user-friendly interaction.
+The system can handle various input formats.
+Users can choose their preferred method of input, allowing for a flexible and user-friendly interaction.
 Furthermore, we incorporate text extracted from Stack Overflow into our prompt.
 Specifically, we opt for thematic analysis to guide the system in identifying the cause from the provided text.
-As illustrated in Figure \ref{QDA}, the process begins by summarizing the text and identifying the cause.
-Subsequently, the model proceeds to generate initial codes, which are then broken down into subcategories and categories.
+As illustrated in Figure \ref{fig:enter-label}, the process begins by summarizing the text and identifying the cause.
+Subsequently, the system proceeds to generate initial codes, which are then broken down into subcategories and categories.
 This time we get final results in output box.
 This systematic approach allows for a comprehensive and structured analysis of the input text.
 In this project, users have the autonomy to define and articulate the specific analysis they wish to perform.
-This customization feature enhances the versatility and adaptability of our analytical model, allowing users to tailor their investigations according to their unique requirements and objectives.
-This streamlined process allows for efficient and automated exploration of the underlying concepts and themes within the given data, showcasing the model's ability to deliver insightful outcomes without manual intervention.
-Our results demonstrate the model's capability to autonomously execute qualitative data analysis methods on diverse datasets, streamlining the analysis process and reducing the need for manual intervention.
+This streamlined process allows for efficient and automated exploration of the underlying concepts and themes within the given data, showcasing the system’s ability to deliver insightful outcomes without manual intervention.
+Our results demonstrate the system’s capability to autonomously execute qualitative data analysis methods on diverse datasets, streamlining the analysis process and reducing the need for manual intervention.
+In our proposed system, we have implemented an additional feature allowing users to upload text, document (doc), and Portable Document Format (pdf) files as input.
+The system subsequently autonomously generates responses by activating specific qualitative analysis approaches, thereby facilitating a comprehensive examination of the provided data.
+This functionality extends the utility of our proposed system, making it accessible for practitioners and researchers alike.
+Moreover, the system is versatile enough to be employed for interview analysis, enabling practitioners and researchers to utilize it for conducting interviews and summarizing the interview text efficiently